DeMaCS-UNICAL/ThinkEngine/README.md

 ThinkEngine has been developed having the integration of declarative [ASP](https://en.wikipedia.org/wiki/Answer_set_programming) modules in mind, but other types of automated reasoning can be wired (e.g., PDDL), with an effort which we are constantly working at making as light as possible.

-More information, installation instructions and downloads are available from our [wiki page](https://github.com/DeMaCS-UNICAL/ThinkEngine/wiki).
+Check out our **[wiki page](https://github.com/DeMaCS-UNICAL/ThinkEngine/wiki)** for more information, installation instructions, sample games, downloads and much more.